vic-ma/howtodismantle.github.io/_posts/2025-01-20-Sssslithering-Through-APIs-Python-Unleashed-for-Peakboard-Hub.md

 ## Delete a record

-To complete the series we have a final look at deleting data by using the DELETE call to /public-api/v1/lists/items.
+To delete a record, we send a `DELETE` request to the `/public-api/v1/lists` endpoint.
 We must provide the name of the list and ID to be deleted.
-That's all.

 {% highlight python %}
 # delete a record